 Here’s my method.

-- I use this ring sling that was made for the beach or pool, but I actually got it with the shower in mind!
-(I have also seen wraps made from the same mesh, but I like the ring sling because it’s so easy to nurse in.)
+- I use this mesh ring sling that was made for the beach or pool, but I actually got it with the shower in mind!
+(I have also seen mesh wraps made from the same material, but I like the ring sling because it’s so easy to nurse in.)

 - I set the water to a safe temperature, and while it warms up, get the fussy-bum situated in the ring sling.
 I definitely recommend that you are comfortable using a ring sling before attempting babywearing in the shower.